Australian Encyclopaedia

-Origin and First Publication
+Origins and first publication

-The Australian Encyclopedia is a national representation of the defining aspects of Australia.
-This includes information related to the nation’s history, the geography of Australia and information regarding the Aboriginal people.
-When the encyclopedia was first established (1925-1926), it consisted of 2 volumes and was originally published by Angus & Robertson in New South Wales.
+The Australian Encyclopaedia is a national representation of the defining aspects of Australia.
+This includes information related to the nation's history, the geography of Australia and information regarding the Aboriginal people.
+When the encyclopaedia was first established (1925–1926), it consisted of two volumes and was originally published by Angus & Robertson in New South Wales.
 The second edition, published in 1958, was then extended to 10 volumes.
 Four years later, the encyclopedia was under the responsibility of the Grolier Society of Australia.
-Following this change, the second edition of the encyclopedia had undergone many reprintings due to minor adjustments up until 1972.
+Following this change, the second edition of the encyclopaedia had undergone many reprintings due to minor adjustments up until 1972.
 Subsequently, the third edition was then published in 1977 and consisted of 6 volumes; the fourth edition, featuring 12 volumes, was published in 1983; the fifth edition with 9 volumes was published in 1988 and the sixth edition consisted of 8 volumes and was published in 1996.
-The encyclopedia was sold to the Australian Geographic Society in 1987 prior to the publication of the fifth and sixth edition.
+The encyclopaedia was sold to the Australian Geographic Society in 1987 prior to the publication of the fifth and sixth edition.